 Want to know more?
 Reach out to one of our experts.

-Ken has more than 41 years of toll road and public transportation facility management and consulting experience.
-He spent 33 years working for the Port Authority of New York and New Jersey, most recently as the director of tunnels, bridges and bus terminals.
-There he managed a staff of 1,400, an operating budget of $250 million, and oversaw facilities that handled more than 1.5 million customers per day.
+Ken has more than 46 years of toll road and public transportation facility management and consulting experience.
+He spent 33 years working for the Port Authority of New York and New Jersey, most recently as the Director of tunnels, bridges and bus terminals.
+There he managed a staff of 1,400, an operating budget of $250 million, and oversaw facilities including the George Washington Bridge, the Lincoln and Holland Tunnels and the Port Authority Bus Terminal that served more than 1.5 million customers per day.
 After leaving the Port Authority in 2004, Ken served as national director of toll services for AECOM, where he developed consultative and engineering relationships with toll agencies and state departments of transportation.
-Ken now serves as senior vice president, Conduent transportation solutions, where he facilitates transportation revenue solutions with a primary focus on tolling and user fees.
+Ken now serves as senior director for global business development for Conduent Public Transportation and Mobility, where he facilitates transportation revenue solutions with a primary focus on tolling and user fees as well as on other transportation management solutions.
 In January 2013, the International Bridge, Tunnel and Tolling Association (IBTTA) made Ken an Honorary Member, its highest possible recognition.

 Joe is a key member of our technology team, responsible for driving new initiatives in electronic tolling and intelligent transportation systems (ITS).
+In his current role, Joe is responsible for design, development, and implementation of Conduent tolling back office and lane solutions.
+As part of his responsibilities, Joe provided leadership in the launch of Conduent Vehicle Passenger Detection System, which is an industry leading product for High Occupancy Tolling and High Occupancy Vehicle detection.
+Conduent VPDS won the Best of ITS Award in 2016 and has been featured in Wired magazine.
 Joe has over 20 years of experience in the design and launch of wireless communications systems, GPS systems, automotive telematics, and ITS.
 He previously worked for Motorola where he was instrumental in the launch of OnStar, and also led the launch of Location Based Services and related applications while at Sprint.
 Joe began his career as an automotive engineer at Ford, and has been involved in the connected vehicle industry for two decades.
 He previously has served on the ITS America Board of Directors, and on the USDOT ITS Federal Advisory Committee.
 Joe has a bachelor’s degree in electrical engineering from the University of Wisconsin-Platteville, and an MBA from the University of Chicago.

-You can arrange an interview or speaker presentation with our transportation thought leaders.
-To discuss opportunities, contact Sean Collins, Conduent Public Relations at Sean.Collins2@conduent.com.
+Arrange an interview or a speaker presentation with Joe Averkamp by contacting Sean Collins, Conduent Public Relations, at Sean.Collins2@conduent.com.